 Dr. Carpenter at a fish market examining the local catch in search of species (Photo courtesy Dr. Binh).

-Dr. Binh and her group plan an expedition in June 2014 to collect additional fish DNA samples from a site in the Mekong River Delta.
-Members of the research team also plan to attend an advanced genomics training course in Manila from June 4-14, 2014, which will be led by Dr. Carpenter and another PEER PI, Dr. Ma.
-Carmen Ablan Lagman.
-In September, Dr. Binh and her students, Vu Dang Ha Quyen, and Nguyen Thi Anh Thu will be traveling to Old Dominion University for a training course in ezRAD and bioinformatics.
+Dr. Binh and her group conducted an expedition in June 2014 to collect additional fish DNA samples from a site in the Mekong River Delta.
+Members of the research team also attended an advanced genomics training course in Manila from June 4-14, 2014, which was led by Dr. Carpenter and another PEER PI, Dr. Ma.
+Carmen Ablan Lagman of De La Salle University in the Philippines.
+In September, Dr. Binh and her student Vu Dang Ha Quyen will be traveling to Old Dominion University for a training course in ezRAD and bioinformatics.

 Back to PEER Cycle 2 Grant Recipients